-- Choosing the right drawer slide can be the difference between a satisfied purchase and
+- Choosing the right drawer slide can be the difference between a satisfied purchase and years of headaches.

 - Most slides come in one of two arrangements, side mount, and undermount.